How do you use tomato cages? Tomatoes get heavy once they bear fruits and need to be supported.

 Cages are inexpensive, but if you have fence wire lying about, it can be easily formed into a circular cage for your tomato plants.
 Bamboo is also a good material for tomato cages and is an easily renewed source.

 Will stakes work as well as a tomato cage?

 They can, and there are applications where stakes work better.
-When using stakes instead of tomato cages, be sure to set your stakes when you place your plant in the ground.
-Staking your plants early will keep them from disturbing the roots after they have begun developing.
+When using stakes instead of tomato cages, set your stakes when you place your plant in the ground.
+Staking your plants early will keep them from disturbing the roots after they develop.